Skip to main content

 EVENTS: Refunds are NOT issued for academic enrichment or social events, including but not limited to prepaid meals, theater tickets, and prepaid tours.

-METHOD: Qualifying refunds must be issued in the exact form as payment was made (i.e. to the same credit card that was used to pay for the transaction).
-No exceptions.
-Allow 12 weeks for processing.
+Method: Qualifying refunds must be issued in the exact form as payment was made (i.e. to the same credit card that was used to pay for the transaction).
+Allow 6 weeks for processing.

-• If you started in the fall or spring semester and you notify the OLLI Director in writing within two weeks of the start of the semester.
+If you started in the fall or spring term and you notify the OLLI Director in writing within two weeks of the start of the term.

-• If started in the winter or summer session and you notify the OLLI Director in writing within one week of the start of the session.
+If you started in the winter or summer term and you notify the OLLI Director in writing within one week of the start of the term.

-Membership of OLLI is based on the expectation that you will register for, attend, and actively participate in the number of study groups allowed with your membership type and based on the offerings in any given session/semester.
+OLLI Membership is based on the expectation that you will register for, attend, and actively participate in study groups.

-• Members who are unable to attend the first two weeks of the fall/spring semester are required to notify the study group coordinator of their absence, and (if possible) provide an expected date of return to the study group.
+Members who are unable to attend the first two weeks of the fall or spring term are required to notify the study group coordinator of their absence, and (if possible) provide an expected date of return to the study group.
 Members who fail to notify their study group coordinator of their absence may be dropped from the study group at the end of week two.

-• Members who are unable to attend the first week of the winter/summer session are required to notify the study group coordinator of their absence, and (if possible) provide an expected date of return to the study group.
+Members who are unable to attend the first week of the winter or summer term are required to notify the study group coordinator of their absence, and (if possible) provide an expected date of return to the study group.
 Members who fail to notify their study group coordinator of their absence may be dropped from the study group at the end of week one.

-• If you require special accommodations, including the need to have your caregiver sit with you during class time, please contact the OLLI office prior to registration.
+If you require special accommodations, please contact the OLLI office prior to registration.

-• RSVP carefully to events and workshops, understanding that while there may be costs associated with non-attendance to you, that these costs also adversely impact the program.
+RSVP carefully to events and workshops, understanding that while there may be no cost to you, there is a cost to the program.

 Standards of Conduct